 To add to the challenge, Vectorious was under pressure to begin its first human clinical trial as soon as possible.
 In order to accelerate the project, Vectorious decided to find a ready-made platform enabling quick and easy implementation of the entire digital part of the connected care solution so that the Vectorious team could concentrate on developing their core intellectual property - namely the implant and the raw data processing algorithm.

 “We knew we needed to find a way to overcome gaps in technology and ensure compliance with HIPAA and GDPR regulations,” says Keren Raiten, Head of Marketing.
 “We wanted to achieve a fully functioning solution that could be implanted in patients as soon as possible.”

-BioT is a self-service platform for building distributed medical devices - i.e. a device that executes a major part of its functionality on the cloud.
+BioT is a self-service platform for building cloud-based medical devices that execute a major part of their functionality on the cloud.
 Choosing the distributed medical device architecture enabled Vectorious to have minimal hardware BOM footprint and cost, faster evolution of its raw data processing algorithm, as well as improved protection of privacy.

 Another major breakthrough BioT introduced to the regulated medical device space is a unique ‘no-code’ approach, enabling the manufacturer to teach the BioT platform about its device and ecosystem data model in less than a day without writing a single line of code.
-This enables building connected care medical device solutions in a fraction of the time it would take otherwise.
-In-house development efforts and associated costs are significantly reduced, as well as the ongoing costs of maintaining a medical-grade system in an ever-changing cyber threats environment.
+This enables building connected care medical device solutions in a fraction of the time it would otherwise take.
+In-house development efforts and associated costs are significantly reduced, as well as the ongoing costs of maintaining a medical-grade system in an ever-changing cyber threatened environment.

 BioT has enabled Vectorious to create a custom user experience with clinician dashboards that link to the central data repository.
 In addition, Vectorious’ proprietary AI algorithms plug into the BioT platform to allow clinician alerts and predictive analytics to be shared on the dashboard.